jpatel531/chitter/README.md

 * To learn more about DataMapper.
 * To learn about the Grape and GrapeEntity gems.
 * To practise front-end form-validations with AngularJS, combined with back-end validations with DataMapper
+* To learn about using Pusher for realtime functionality.

 ##Heroku